In this guide

 Where:

-- f* = fraction of bankroll to bet
+- f* = proportion of capital to allocate

-- p = your estimated probability of winning
+- p = your assessed likelihood of a successful outcome

-- b = net odds (payout / stake).
-For a prediction market share at price c, b = (1 - c) / c
+- b = net odds (return / investment).
+For a prediction market share trading at price c, b = (1 - c) / c

 Worked example